Chaos-generating periodic orbits of topological defects in confined active nematics

-These findings highlight a need for more general understanding of how topological defect dynamics in active nematics respond to the geometry and topology of confining boundaries.
-In this work, we investigate governing principles responsible for the golden braid in confined active nematics with three $+1/2$ defects, and whether similar periodic orbits can be obtained with other numbers of motile defects.
-We present a novel application of braid theory and topological entropy, alongside numerical modeling of extensile active nematic dynamics, to predict emergent flow patterns.
-We demonstrate commonalities in defect braiding dynamics between the experimentally relevant scenario of curved boundaries with tangential anchoring and a theoretical construct of circular boundaries with spatially varying anchoring, whose winding encodes the net topological charge.
-Our modeling captures and rationalizes previous observations for two and three defects, identifies a new ordered state for four defects, and predicts an absence of periodic braiding for five or more defects.
-We corroborate our simulated Beris-Edwards nematohydrodynamics with a new, agent-based model of active nematic filaments coupled to a coarse-grained fluid.
-We propose a topological connection between defect braiding and vortex structure in the fluid velocity field, offering an explanation for the limited scenarios that permit periodic defect braiding and predicting bounds on topological entropy production.
+These findings highlight a need for more general understanding of periodic defect motions in confined active nematics: what types of periodic motions can arise spontaneously, which boundary geometries enable them, and how do they affect the active self-stirring?
+In this work, we computationally investigate governing principles responsible for the golden braid in confined active nematics with three $+1/2$ defects, and we explore whether similar periodic orbits can be obtained with greater numbers of motile defects.
+We primarily use simulated Beris-Edwards nematohydrodynamics, with corroborating evidence from a new, agent-based model of active filaments coupled to a coarse-grained fluid.